Pine Mountain Settlement School

 Some of our members have responded most generously to the appeals of the two schools for contributions for their running expenses.
 Some have given very liberally of money and material for our own use, thus enabling us to furnish supplies far beyond the purchasing power of our modest dues.

 A brief summary of data compiled from the Society’s account book shows that in five years one hundred and fourteen packages have been sent, the postage on which amounted to $66.42.
 Cash gifts to the two schools totaled $47.00.
 The merchandise account shows an outlay of $459.34.
 Cash contributed by members and interested friends, $217.75.
 Records show that 285 books have been collected but it would be safe to say that at least 100 more have been sent of which no account was kept

 OUR MOUNTAIN NEIGHBORS

 In Blanche Rannell’s essay, “Our Mountain Neighbors” written in 1924 as a fundraising plea, the well-worn theme of the “poor mountain white” rings loud and clear throughout her writing.
-In the essay, there are also the echoes of the literature at both Hindman and at Pine Mountain Settlement School from the same period.
+In the essay, there are also echoes of the literature at both Hindman and at Pine Mountain Settlement School from the same period.
 The inspirational tales found in such literature as the Pine Mountain Settlement School Notes, particularly the 1923 Notes obviously written by Ethel de Long, are echoed in the message of Blanch Rannell’s motivational talk.
-Though the bulk of her offering is a first-hand account of her brief journey into the mountains to visit Hindman and Pine Mountain, many of the stories and events described by Rannells may be found scattered throughout the letters and histories of the two settlement schools.
+Though the bulk of her offering is the first-hand account of her brief journey into the mountains to visit Hindman and Pine Mountain, many of the stories and events described by Rannells may be found scattered throughout the letters and histories of the two settlement schools.